ParallaX07/PageDrop/README.md

 # PageDrop

-A desktop PDF utility for Windows, macOS, and Linux.
-Open a PDF, browse pages as thumbnails, and drag individual pages straight into your file manager — each drop becomes a separate PDF file.
-Edit documents in tabs, merge whole files, or convert images to PDF, all without leaving the app.
+A free, open-source PDF desktop app built for people who actually organize documents — pulling pages from one PDF into another, reordering, merging, and dragging pages straight into your file manager.

+Adobe is expensive.
+Cracked tools aren’t worth the risk.
+Most free PDF apps get the job done but feel clunky.
+PageDrop is the opposite: a clean thumbnail grid, browser-style tabs, and drag-and-drop workflows designed around real multi-PDF editing — not just viewing a single file.

+## Download

+**Windows (recommended for most users)** — no Python or install required:

+1. Go to [**Releases**](https://github.com/ParallaX07/PageDrop/releases) and download `pagedrop.exe` (or the latest `PageDrop-v*-windows-x64.exe` asset).
+2. Double-click to run.

+> Windows may show a SmartScreen warning because the build is unsigned.
+Choose **More info → Run anyway** if prompted.
+First launch can take a few seconds while the app unpacks.

+macOS and Linux binaries are not published yet — run from source (below) or build your own with PyInstaller.

+## Quick start

+1. **Open a PDF** — File → Open PDF, or the toolbar Open button.
+Select multiple files to open each in its own tab.
+2. **Select pages** — click one; Ctrl+click to toggle; Shift+click for a range; Ctrl+A for all.
+3. **Drag to a folder** — drag selected thumbnails into Explorer, Finder, or any file manager.
+Each page becomes its own PDF (e.g. `report_page_0003.pdf`).
+4. **Edit across PDFs** — reorder or delete pages, drop another PDF onto the grid to insert pages, drag pages between windows (Shift+drop to move), then **File → Save As**.
+5. **Merge or convert** — **Merge PDFs** combines whole files; **Create PDF** turns images into PDFs.

 ## Features

 ### Thumbnail grid and drag-out

 - Open one or more PDFs and view every page as a scrollable thumbnail grid
-- **Drag pages to Explorer, Finder, Nautilus, Dolphin, etc.** — selected pages are extracted as individual PDF files (e.g. `report_page_0003.pdf`)
+- **Drag pages to Explorer, Finder, Nautilus, Dolphin, etc.** — selected pages are extracted as individual PDF files
 - Select pages with click, Ctrl+click, Shift+click, or Ctrl+A
 - Zoom thumbnails, double-click for full-page preview, and use arrow keys + Space for keyboard navigation
 - Right-click **Extract selected pages to folder…** if you prefer a save dialog over drag-and-drop